mr-karan/terraform-provider-kite/README.md

 ### Seriously why?

 Well, honestly this is a fun project aimed at learning to build a Terraform Plugin.
-The Plugin SDK is quite nice and I wanted to dig in some internals of how Terraform Provider works.
+The [Plugin SDK](https://www.terraform.io/docs/extend/plugin-sdk.html) architecture is quite nice and I wanted to dig in some internals of how Terraform Provider works.
 This project helped me achieve that goal.

 ## Installing